melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/index.md

 Check out the *sleepy* file (with *cat* or *nano*); there is a bit of magic on the first line that you will need.

-You also need to tell bash that this file can be executed (check out *chmod*)
+You also need to tell bash that this file can be executed (check out *chmod* command).

 \endshowable

 \showable{Answer}{answer}

 Put the answer to *5.13* into a file called *sample_1_dups.sh* (or whatever you want).
 Use *nano* to create the file.

-The contents of the file will look like this:
+**Answer**: the contents of the file will look like this:

 ```sh
 #!/bin/bash